 As can be seen in Fig.~\ref{fig:total}~(left) and (middle) the shape of $p(T)$ and $\epsilon(T)$ varies little when changing $s/n_B$ and follows a similar pattern in both quantities.
 In the temperature range currently accessible to us we thus do not expect to observe a strong dependence of the speed of sound and the adiabatic compressibility on $s/n_B$.
 This is indeed apparent from the results for both observables, calculated for several fixed ratios $s/n_B$, as shown in Fig.~\ref{fig:c2s}.
 At low temperatures we show results for $c_s^2$ only down to $T$-values that can be reached at fixed $s/n_B$ for $\hmu_B<2.5$.
 As can be seen in Fig.~\ref{fig:fixedsn} this allows to explore the entire available temperature range ($T>135$~MeV) for $s/n_B\ge 30$, but limits the temperature range for smaller values of $s/n_B$.

-For temperatures $T\gtrsim \Tpc$ the speed of sound slightly increases with decreasing $s/n_B$ and steadily increases with $T$.
-At temperatures just below $\Tpc$ the opposite trend is expected to show up in HRG model calculations: $c_s^2$ decreases with increasing $s/n_B$ as well as $T$.
+At zero baryon density ($s/n_B=\infty$) the speed of sound has a minimum at $T=145-150$ MeV \cite{HotQCD:2014kol}.
+From Fig. \ref{fig:c2s}~(left) we see that for temperatures $T>145$ MeV the speed of sound slightly increases with decreasing $s/n_B$ and steadily increases with $T$.
+At temperatures $T<145$ MeV the opposite trend is expected to show up in HRG model calculations: $c_s^2$ decreases with decreasing $s/n_B$ and increasing $T$, see Fig. \ref{fig:c2s}~(left).
 At low temperatures, the speed of sound is known to have a ``bump" arising from the interplay of baryon and light meson contributions to $c_s^2$.